 Materials & Supplies

-* 1/4 yard of your fabric of choice (I picked a sturdy white cotton twill with some weight to it - no cheap cottons for me)
+* 1/4 yard of your fabric of choice (I picked a sturdy white cotton twill with some weight to it - you want it to be heavy enough to lay flat)

 * one package of folded bias tape.
 I bought the 1/4 inch kind in matching white, but it could be fun to add some color contrast here.